-Are you unsure about shaving off some, or all of your chest hair?
-Perhaps you need a couple of pointers to help you in your decision.
+Unsure about shaving off or trimming your chest hair?
+Perhaps you need a couple of pointers to help you decide.

 Let’s take a look at the benefits of having a hair-free chest, with some suggestions for why should men shave their chest or not.

 You Got Pecs?

 First, ask yourself whether you have some pectoral muscle mass to show off underneath that layer of hair.
 If your pecs are not yet up to scratch in the muscle department, then it might be a good idea to leave that chest hair where it is, for now.

 What really distinguishes a man’s upper body from that of a boy’s, are broader shoulders, chest muscle mass, and of course – chest hair.
 With no real pecs AND NO chest hair, your upper torso could end up looking more boyish.
 With chest hair, you can retain some of that manly, upper body look.